catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ![A collection of objects and the relationships among them](https://res.cloudinary.com/apollographql/image/upload/e_sharpen:50,c_scale,q_90,w_1440,fl_progressive/v1612409160/odyssey/lift-off-part1/LO_02_v2.00_04_53_09.Still002_g8xow6_bbgabz.jpg)

-A **schema** defines a collection of **object types** and the **relationships** between those types.
+A **schema** defines a collection of **object types** and the **relationships** between object types.
 Like a contract, it defines what a GraphQL server can and can't do, and how clients can request or change data.

 Schema Definition Language (SDL)

 Most of the types defined in a schema are object types.
 An object type contains a collection of **fields**.
-Each field returns data of the type specified.
-A field's return type can be a scalar, object, input, enum, union, or interface.
+Each field **returns** data of the type specified.
+A field's return type can be a scalar, object, input, enum, union or interface. **Schema does not store data**, database does.

 > scalar = primitive, always resolve to a single value